 • We encourage the culture of consent meaning we respect people’s physical, verbal, and emotional boundaries.
 This means respecting that some people might not want to be hugged and if you want to engage physically in any way with a person it is important to ask permission before doing so.

-This Regina Pride event is funded by Queen City Pride.
 Regina Word Up is a program of the Creative City Centre.
 We gratefully acknowledge the support of the Department of Canadian Heritage, SK Arts, City of Regina, Creative Saskatchewan, and the Canada Council for the Arts that make programs like this one possible.
+We are grateful to our partners for this event, the Cathedral Village Arts Festival.